coderanger/talk-ideas/ip.md

-# Intellectual Property for Engineers
+# Intellectual Property for Open Source

 ## Short Description

-Intellectual property is everywhere in software.
-From licenses to copyright headers, our world is one drenched in IP.
-Learning the basics of IP, the legal protections it provides, and the requirements to use it successfully is essential to navigating the modern technology landscape.
-Topics covered will include the four branches of IP, how licenses work, why you need or don't need a CLA, what constitutes fair use, and many other details of the IP world we all live in.
+Intellectual property is everywhere in software, especially in open source.
+From licenses to copyrights, a working knowledge of IP law can help you navigate the FOSS world more effectively as either a developer or user.

 ## Abstract

-Intellectual property is everywhere in software.
-From licenses to copyright headers, our world is one drenched in IP.
-This talk will cover the essentials of IP law in the US, giving engineers a leg to stand on in an increasingly litigious world.
-Starting from the four branches of IP: copyrights, parents, trademarks, and trade secrets, we will cover topics including licenses, CLAs, fair use, the DMCA, and more.
+Intellectual property is everywhere in software, especially in open source.
+From licenses to copyrights, our world is one drenched in IP.
+This talk will cover the essentials of IP law in the US, giving both open source developers and users a working knowledge of the systems behind those big blocks of legal text.
+Starting from the four main branches of IP, we'll cover topics like copyrights, licenses, trademarks, CLAs, and more.

 ## Outline